ecdye/macSubtitleOCR/README.md

 ## Overview

-**macSubtitleOCR** is a tool written entirely in Swift that converts bitmap subtitles into the SubRip subtitle format (SRT) using Optical Character Recognition (OCR).
+**macSubtitleOCR** converts bitmap subtitles into the SubRip subtitle format (SRT) using the macOS Vision framework to perform OCR.
-We currently support both PGS and VobSub bitmap subtitles.
+Currently PGS and VobSub subtitles are supported.
-OCR is performed by the macOS Vision framework as it offers highly accurate text recognition.

 For more details on OCR accuracy, refer to the [Accuracy](#accuracy) section below.

+An Apple M series processor is required for macSubtitleOCR, PRs adding additional support are welcomed.

 ### Features

-- Optional FFmpeg decoder for any issues with internal decoder
-- Export raw JSON output from the OCR engine for further analysis.
+- Export raw JSON output from Vision for further analysis
-- Export `.png` images of subtitles for manual correction of OCR output.
+- Save `.png` images of subtitles for manual correction of OCR output
+- Built-in support for FFmpeg in case of any issues with internal decoder

 #### Supported Formats